 According to Australia Post - 2019 Industry eCommerce Report - Inside Online Shopping the five weeks from 11 November to 15 December accounted for almost 15% of all e-commerce transactions.
 The peak for this period was Black Friday / Cyber Monday, which was the biggest online shopping week in Australia’s history, recording strong growth of over 28% YOY.

 Countdown to Christmas is also about looking forward to shutting down for a few days and spending valuable time with family and friends over

 the festive season.

-The second busiest shopping day of the year is the 21st Dec, which is the last Saturday before Christmas, where all those last-minute shoppers frantically blow the budget having left everything to the last day.
+The second busiest shopping day of the year will be the 19th Dec, which is the last Saturday before Christmas, where all those last-minute shoppers frantically blow the budget having left everything to the last minute.

 27th December is the third busiest shopping day with eagle-eyed shoppers looking to get first sight of post Xmas sales.

 In recent years Black Friday & Cyber Monday has caught the attention of retailers and shoppers.
 Surprisingly Black Friday is not recorded to be the busiest shopping day, it is actually 8th busiest shopping day of the year.
 Some savvy shoppers wait all year round for these dates to reserve expensive items such as TV's, laptops or designer clothing, in the hope it will on sale at rock bottom prices on these dates.
 Whether it’s true or all hype, no doubt there are bargains to be had and businesses can reap the rewards of a reportedly slow year so far.